 The term User Attribute refers to all the details attached to a user which help us understand their channel preferences, technological preferences, personal details, spending patterns and so on - painting a complete picture of who they are.

 These details play an important role in understanding user personas - allowing you to create highly targeted and personalized communication strategies.
 When using your WebEngage account, you will notice that user attributes have been bucketed into the following types:

 These are minute details that the system or WebEngage automatically gleans for all the users who interact with your app and website.
 So, generic details like a user’s gender, date of birth and so on are called system attributes.

 These are minute details that any business, like yours, can custom define for their users.
-This could be any kind of data like;
+This could be any kind of data, such as:

 - Reward Points